nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Now, we need to buy a few PCs and some tablets for drawing.
 We'll upgrade everything progressively and just powerful enough so we can run StableDiffusion.

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
-Claude is a big help.
+[Claude.ai](https://claude.ai) has been a big help.

 Pink Dawn is learning to code in Python with Claude.
 She'll be able to help me with the coding.